novomancy/film3/README.md

 **Notes on Logistics**

 - All assignments will be submitted via Canvas.
-Any ongoing resource sharing should take place in Slack/Discord.
+Any ongoing resource sharing and discussion should take place in Slack/Discord.
 - There are several guest speakers and visitors this term.
 While I have tried to get a commitment from each of them for specific dates and times, we may need to adjust the schedule slightly to accommodate if a guest is not available on their scheduled date.
 - I may occasionally ask to share a presentation or project outside the classroom (e.g. on Twitter).
 You are under absolutely no obligation to agree to this and, if you do not, I will not penalize you in any way.
 - I&#39;m happy to chat about any concerns with the course or the material we&#39;re discussing.
 To schedule an appointment for office hours, send email to john.p.bell@dartmouth.edu